Energy-efficient predictive control for connected, automated driving under localization uncertainty: Introduction

+Existing literature primarily explores optimization-based algorithms to minimize energy consumption while also prioritizing safety, compliance with traffic laws, and driving comfort.
+They have suggested a hierarchical control architecture to manage this complexity, dividing responsibilities between an upper layer that plans the vehicle's future trajectory and a lower layer that executes the planned trajectory through direct vehicle control.
 The upper layer has been designed using various optimization control methods.
 In \cite{deshpande2022DP, bae2019real}, a Dynamic Programming (DP) method is used for the upper layer planning algorithms, with Model Predictive Control (MPC) being employed at the lower layer.
-Pontryagin's Minimum Principle (PMP) method has been used in \cite{ard2023VILCAV, han2023energy} for planning, while convex optimization is used in \cite{bo2023MPC, chada2020ecological} for their planning algorithms.
-The selection of these optimization methods hinges on finding a balance between the complexity of the model and its computational feasibility.
-Notably, these studies often assume ideal conditions, such as empty roads at the planning stage, forcing the lower layer to deviate the vehicle's trajectory in real time based on immediate conditions, such as the behavior of the vehicle ahead.
+Pontryagin's Minimum Principle (PMP) method has been used in \cite{ard2023VILCAV, han2023energy}, and convex optimization is used in \cite{bo2023MPC, chada2020ecological} for their planning algorithms.
+These studies often assume ideal conditions, such as empty roads at the planning stage, forcing the lower layer to deviate from the vehicle's trajectory in real-time based on immediate conditions, such as the behavior of the vehicle ahead.
 However, deviations from the planned trajectory can lead to unforeseen consequences.
 For instance, the ego vehicle may fail to pass a traffic light as planned due to unforeseen traffic ahead that was not accounted for at the planning stage.
 Moreover, the inherent drawbacks of having two separate control layers include potential delays and latency, which can lead to spatial and temporal misalignments and, consequently, discrepancies in the control layers' decisions.
-In response to these challenges, there have been efforts to unify a control layer employing deep reinforcement learning (DRL), as indicated by various studies \cite{Vindula2022RL, bai2022RL, li2022RL}.
-Despite its potential, the application of DRL faces substantial obstacles in real-world scenarios, primarily due to its sensitivity to tuning and the complexities of ensuring safety.
-Therefore, in this paper, we propose a unified control architecture that employs a single data-driven MPC that directly computes longitudinal acceleration from the traffic environment and route information while ensuring safety.
+Therefore, we propose a unified control architecture with a single MPC that directly computes longitudinal acceleration while ensuring safety.